portalinux-project/pl-srv/README.md

 - `pl-init`: A minimal PID 1 program meant to have as little functionality as possible.
 Its main purpose is to make the system not crash, even if everything else does.
-It only starts up the `pl-srv` service supervisor in init mode and then gets stuck in an empty no-op loop.
+It only starts up the `pl-srv` service supervisor in init mode and then gets into a forever loop that gets rid of zombie processes.
 This is the only Linux-specific component of the `pl-srv` package

 - `pl-srv`: A simple service supervisor with a small footprint.
 This is the main program of this package.
 It only makes calls to `libsrv`, which means it